vostedagreat/SmartTickets/README.md

 - Python 3.x
 - pip (Python package installer)

 You will also need a Gmail account for sending emails.
-Set up your Gmail SMTP credentials using the `dotenv` package to load environment variables securely.
+Set up your Gmail SMTP credentials using the `dotenv` package to load the environment variables securely.

 ### Installing